DevPoodle/compute-shader-plus/README.md

 # Compute Helper

 This Godot 4 plugin adds in a ComputeHelper class that keeps track of compute shaders and their uniforms.
-Here's a simple example of a shader that reads and then writes to a texture:
+Here's a simple example of a shader that reads and then writes to a texture (ideally in the render thread):
 ```gdscript
 ComputeHelper.fmt.width = screen_size.x
 ComputeHelper.fmt.height = screen_size.y